Rachinder3/IMDB_Dataset-Data_Analaysis/README.md

 ## Lessons Learned

 Learnt how to ingest a database into Python.
-Also got to learn how to clean huge dataset.
+Also got to learn how to clean huge datasets.
 Learnt how to draw insights from such datasets.